mjt-vo/emyles/README.md

 ### Images

-Images will grow to 100% the width of their parents, or can a size can be set via the `.large`, `.medium` and `.small` classes.
+Images will grow to 100% the width of their parents, or can be set to specific sizes via the `.large`, `.medium` and `.small` classes.

 Images can be set to float via the `.float` class.